edwardlavender/flapper/README.md

     discrete detections at receivers, given a detection matrix and the locations of receivers.
-  - **`ac()`.** The function implements the acoustic-container (AC) algorithm to examine patterns of space use.
-This is a new approach which utilises the information provided by acoustic detections in the form of acoustic containers to infer where animals could have spent more or less time over the period of observations.
+  - **`ac()`.** The function implements the acoustic-container (AC) algorithm.
+This is a new approach which utilises the information provided by acoustic detections in the form of acoustic containers to reconstruct the expected time spent in different parts of a study area over the period of observations.
 Key innovations of this approach include the natural incorporation of barriers to movement (such as coastline), detection probability and information provided by the gaps between detections.
-  - **`dc()`.** This function implements the ‘depth-contour’ (DC) algorithm to examine patterns of space use.
+  - **`dc()`.** This function implements the ‘depth-contour’ (DC) algorithm.
 This relates one-dimensional depth time series to a two-dimensional bathymetry surface to determine the extent to which different parts of an area might have (or have not) been used, or effectively represent occupied depths, over time.
-  - **`acdc()`.** This function implements the ‘acoustic-container depth-contour’ (ACDC) algorithm to examine patterns of space use.
-    This integrates the locational information provided by acoustic detections and concurrent depth observations to infer where tagged animals could have spent more or less time over the period of observations.
+  - **`acdc()`.** This function implements the ‘acoustic-container depth-contour’ (ACDC) algorithm.
+This integrates the locational information provided by acoustic detections and concurrent depth observations to refine expectations of the time spent in different parts of a study area over the period of observations.
   - **`pf()`** is a particle filtering routine that refines time-specific maps of the possible locations of an animal (from `ac()`, `dc()` or `acdc()`) via a particle simulation and filtering process that permits the reconstruction of movement paths over landscape.
-  - **`sim_*()`.** These functions provide flexible, joined-up routines for the simulation of receiver arrays, movement paths and detections and can be used to evaluate alternative algorithms for inferences about patterns of space use under different conditions.
+  - **`sim_*()`.** These functions provide flexible, joined-up routines for the simulation of receiver arrays, movement paths and detections.

 ## Installation